 Biological Safety Cabinets

 Biological Safety Cabinets (BSC) are primary barrier protection for individuals working with biological materials.
 This primary containment device is designed to remove aerosols at the site of their generation and therefore limit spread by contact with the user.
-A BSC not only provides protection of the user, but it also protects the environment and provides a clean work environment which protects the product.
+A BSC not only provides protection of the user, it also protects the environment and provides a clean work environment which protects the product.

 How does the BSC work?

 Personnel protection: BSCs use vertical laminar airflow to create a barrier at the front of the cabinet.
 This air curtain protects the user from the biohazardous aerosols that may be created during procedures inside the cabinet.
 This air curtain can be interrupted by opening doors, quick movements in and out of the cabinet, or movement from side to side.
 The proper location of the cabinet within the laboratory and safe work practices are important in the proper function of the cabinet.
-It is important that all users understand the importance of the air curtain as it is the barrier between the user and the potentially infectious aerosols within the cabinet.
+It is important that all users understand the importance of the air curtain because it is the barrier between the user and the potentially infectious aerosols within the cabinet.

-Product and Environment: Room air is drawn down into the front grill of the cabinet without entering the cabinet.
-This room air along with air being drawn out from within the cabinet are cleaned with High Efficiency Particulate Air (HEPA) filters before being supplied to the work area in the cabinet or released to the environment.
+Product and environment: Room air is drawn down into the front grill of the cabinet without entering the cabinet.
+This room air along with air being drawn out from within the cabinet are cleaned with high-efficiency particulate air (HEPA) filters before being supplied to the work area in the cabinet or released to the environment.